apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-TABLE.md

         If this property is set to 'true', the background automatic compaction process will skip all the tables of this table.

         `"disable_auto_compaction" = "false"`

+    * `enable_single_replica_compaction`

+        Whether to enable single replica compaction for this table.

+        If this property is set to 'true', all replicas of the tablet will only have one replica performing compaction, while the others fetch rowsets from that replica.

+        `"enable_single_replica_compaction" = "false"`

     * Dynamic partition related